-It will starts copy all files.
+It will start to copy all files.

-Here is the git repo url looks like.
+Here is the git repo URL looks like.

-Once you run clone command and everything goes well, you can see all the source files available in your local git directory.
+Once you run the clone command and everything goes well, you can see all the source files available in your local git directory.

 Now you can make as many changes as you want to your local code without impacting source code in the remote repository.